 Disclaimer: Always look at multiple sources of information.
 The following is based on my clinical experience and resources from government websites and I do try to be as accurate as I can, but there may be changes in how the system works so always consult multiple sources!
 As I have only worked in BC, Canada, I can only describe my experience working in this province.
 Every province has a different system.

-In essence, there are two method of getting an autism assessment in BC.
+In essence, there are two method of getting an assessment completed in BC.
 You can go public or private.
 Always contact your family doctor or pediatrician if you have any concerns.

 The assessments are completed through the BC Autism Assessment Network (BCAAN).
 On their website, it says that they accept referrals from all physicians (family doctor or pediatrician).